xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 Booleans we deal with.

-You've  probably  already  guessed  what  the next step  is:  The Boolean version of Term.
+You've  probably  already  guessed  what  the next step  is:  The Boolean version of `Term`.

-Rename the current procedure BoolTerm to NotFactor, and enter the following new version of BoolTerm.
+Rename the current procedure `BoolTerm` to `NotFactor`, and enter the following new version of `BoolTerm`.
 Note that is is  much simpler than  the  numeric  version,  since  there  is  no equivalent  of division.